 - 3 tbsp homemade vanilla sugar

-Make a choux pastry: Boil water, butter, salt and sugar.
+Boil water, butter, salt and sugar.
 When boiling, stir in the flour.
 When still warm, beat in the egg and egg yolks.

-Bring the soy milk-water (or milk) to a boil.
-Make small dumplings with two teaspoons and boil them for some minutes in the milk.
+Bring the soy milk-water mixture (or milk) to a boil.
+Make small dumplings with two teaspoons and cook them for a few minutes in the milk.
+When the dumplings rise to the top, they’re ready.
+Put the dumplings into a glass baking dish.
+Optional: Preheat the oven to 180°C.

 Make a custard sauce with the remaining soy-milk-water, egg yolks and vanilla sugar.
+Then pour the custard sauce over the dumplings.

-Pour the custard sauce over the dumplings.
-Serve them immediately or put them for some minutes into the oven.
-The recipe says to put the Salzburger Nockerl into the oven, but it’s not necessary when they’re served immediately.
+Serve the Victorian Salzburger Nockerl immediately or put them for some minutes into the oven at 180°C. The Victorian recipe says to put the Salzburger Nockerl into the oven, but it’s not necessary when they’re served immediately.
+Sprinkle with sugar before serving (this is optional as the Salzburger Nockerln are already sweet enough).

 These look something like dumplings.
 They do look quite yummy and I am impressed that you can come up with these old recipes.